 I have no agenda to convince anybody one way or the other, and the best part is, it doesn't matter which model you resonate with, or if you feel like it's a mix of both, or even if you see it as something entirely different (like a spiritual model, for instance).
 You can still benefit from Reiki as long as you commit to the session with an open mind.

-I accept cash, credit/debit cards, HSA/FSA cards, and checks for payment at the time of service.
+I accept cash, credit/debit cards, HSA/FSA cards, Apple Pay, Google Pay, and personal checks for payment at the time of service.
 I also directly bill auto insurance and workers' comp.

 I do not directly bill health insurance, but if your plan allows for out of network reimbursement I would be happy to provide you with a superbill to submit to your insurance.